What do Emma Watson, Jackie Chan & YAYWORLD have in common?

 When politics turns everything upside down

 I was referred to an American lawyer in Bangkok representing an international legal firm called Mossack Fonseca.
-I considered the tax implications and how each offshore jurisdiction varied, and chose to register OTG Limited in the British Virgin Islands because of my connection to the United Kingdom, which would make banking easier and because annual taxes were lower.
+I looked at the tax implications of each offshore jurisdiction and decided to register OTG Limited in the British Virgin Islands because of my roots in the United Kingdom.
 Two years later I partnered with Booking.com, added new websites to my network and rebranded the company YayHotels.com.

-When my son graduated from college in the USA, a few of his classmates came to stay with us in Thailand.
-For most, it was their first trip outside of the US.
-As I watched them posting and blogging about their travel experience, I discovered that none had secured jobs and that all were struggling with college debt.
-And that’s when I came up with the idea for YAYWORLD - a place where young people can monetize their creative skills by creating content for local businesses.
+When my son graduated from college, some of his US classmates came to stay with us in Thailand.
+For most it was their first trip outside of the USA.
+Every day they posted stories about their travel experience.
+Then I discovered none of them had secured jobs and all were struggling with college debt.
+And that’s when I came up with the idea for YAYWORLD - a marketplace where young people can monetize their creative skills by creating content for local businesses.
 And in 2016 I changed the name of the BVI company to YAYWORLD Inc.